What is SSA?

 The Society was founded in 1962 as a national “umbrella” organisation to support and further the work of state statistical societies already in existence, to establish a national journal and newsletter and to host national conferences.
 The national Society now represents Australian and overseas statisticians with state branches in six states and territories providing the focus and organisation of local activities.
 The overall objective of the Society is to further the study, application and good practice of statistical theory and methods in all branches of learning and enterprise.
 The Society is incorporated in the Australian Capital Territory (A.C.T.).
 The constitution was revised in accordance with the Associations Incorporation Act 1991 (A.C.T.) on May 7th 1993.
 The Society is guided by its Rules and Regulations and the SSAI Strategic Plan.

-The Society currently has about 700 members.
+The Society currently has over 700 members.
 Membership is open to all with an interest in statistics and the Society’s objectives.
 Membership of the Society is via membership of one of the six branches, while those without a branch in their State or Territory or who live remotely may apply to become a member-at-large.
 The six branches are: New South Wales, Victoria, Australian Capital Territory, Queensland, South Australia and Western Australia.
 The Victorian and New South Wales branches also have regional groups in Tasmania and Illawarra, respectively.
-Membership for full time students and retired persons is at half rates.
+Membership for full time students transitioning from university to the workforce and retired persons is at half rates.
 Institutional membership is also available on application.

 The Society is an affiliated organisation of the International Statistical Institute, with the President as the Society’s ex-officio member.